We’ve gained a good understanding of assignment as a tool in modeling, as well

 an environment in which the variables are bound to the appropriate numbers.

-For example, (+ low 1)
+For example, (+ low 1) with low bound to 10,000 actually appears

-where 10001
+where 10001 is shown.

 186